o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

 * ask for serving something with a signed request message.
 * give *potential* with the reward message afterwards.

-Finally, they can top up the ammount of coin.(just send coin)
+Finally, anyone can top up the ammount of ether.(just send ether)

 Viewers can only drain it by faking a redeem messages.
 It is not intended to be emptied afterwards.